Lautre3091/docker-mysql-wsrep/README.md

       --mon-pass [MON_PASS], -M [MON_PASS]
                             The password for the MySQL monitor user, "clustercheckpassword"
+      --max-connections [MAX_CONNECTIONS], -C [MAX_CONNECTIONS]
-      --boot-strap-cluster, -b
+                            The maximum number of open connections to MySQL, "256" --boot-strap-cluster, -b
                             Boot strap the cluster, run mysqld with --wsrep-new- cluster